-There are plenty of people who come to our clinic, discouraged because physical therapy, steroids, and over-the-counters have failed to improve their symptoms.
+There are plenty of people who come to our Charlotte office discouraged because physical therapy, steroids, and over-the-counters have failed to improve their symptoms.
 Most recently, we had two females aged 70 and 71 come in for stem cell therapy.
-The first had years of chronic knee pain and the second had years of right hip pain, to the point of not being able to lay on their side.
+The first had years of chronic knee pain and the second had years of right hip pain, to the point of not being able to lay on their sides.

-Both women had tried physical therapy and other methods, to no avail.
-Both started stem cell therapy with our clinic, and after four months, the woman with knee pain was 90 percent pain-free and the woman with hip pain was 80 percent pain-free.
+Both women had tried physical therapy and other methods to no avail.
+Both started stem cell therapy with our practice.
+After four months, the woman with knee pain was 90 percent pain-free and the woman with hip pain was 80 percent pain-free.

 The choice is yours — in certain situations, your pain might not be cartilage-related, in which case stem cell therapy likely won’t be the solution.
 But instead of spending years trying to manage pain, you could instead seek a true answer to the problem, and try stem cell therapy.
-We recommend making a consultation with our clinic to learn even more!
+We recommend making a consultation with Dr. Ahmad to learn even more!

 What are the risks of cartilage regeneration?

 We conduct stem cell therapy by using your body’s own stem cells.
 Because of this, your body won’t reject the cells.
 The biggest risk comes from the possibility of developing an infection, but this is no different than the risk involved with any injection — it’s also a very small risk at that.
-Where your stem cells are harvested from will likely be sore for a couple of days, but it’s temporary.
-Feel free to reach out to our clinic with any additional questions or risks!
+The location where your stem cells are harvested from will likely be sore for a couple of days, but it’s temporary.
+Feel free to reach out to our office with any additional questions or risks!

-Our stem cell therapy clinic hopes this answers a lot of questions for you.
+Our stem cell therapy center hopes this answers a lot of questions for you.
 For any other questions you have, we invite you to visit our FAQ page, or, as always, to give us a call!
-We are more than happy to help you learn about cartilage regeneration, and to see if you would be a good candidate.
+We are more than happy to help you learn about cartilage regeneration and to see if you would be a good candidate.
 Contact Stem Cell Carolina today.